2.8km | London , UK

 |Hours||37.5 - 37.5 Hours|

-£29,924 pa (plus £4,689 London weighting allowance if working from the London Office) + excellent benefits including 30 days holiday and flexible working
+£27,083 per annum pro rata (plus London Weighting allowance of £4,689 if working from the London office) + excellent benefits including 30 days holiday and flexible working

 A home is a fundamental human need, as essential as education or healthcare.
 Yet millions of people across Britain struggle on a daily basis with homelessness, bad housing conditions, soaring rents, discrimination and the threat of eviction.
 So, we are striving for change, with individuals, in communities, across society, and leading the way to a safe home.
 We need ambitious, best-in-class individuals who are passionate about our cause to join us at this exciting time.
 This is your chance to play a part in the fundamental change we are striving to achieve.

 At Shelter we are united by our purpose to defend the right to a safe home.
 Our enemy is the social injustice at the core of the escalating housing emergency.
 We believe that to win that fight, we must be representative of the people we are here to help and those who support our movement for change.
 In all our people decisions, we take pride in being inclusive, fair, equitable and transparent.

 We have committed to combat racism both within and outside Shelter and welcome you on our journey to becoming a truly anti-racist organisation.

 The Income Generation Directorate at Shelter comprises of the six departments, delivering a mature fundraising programme that has seen continuous year of year growth.
 The directorate generates over £44m gross income per annum, of which a high percentage is unrestricted.
 Our Corporate Partnerships team is split into two areas.
 New Partnerships generates new business through a range of corporate fundraising mechanics, while the Partnership Management team, where this role is based, lead the development of long-term corporate partnerships.
 And, as the division as a whole continues to grow and develop, it's a truly exciting time to join us.

 About the Role